rocky-linux/documentation/docs/guides/web/apache-sites-enabled.md

 Historical fact: This server setup appears to have started with Debian-based systems, but it is perfectly adaptable to any Linux operating system running Apache.

-For those looking for a similar setup for Nginx, take a [examine this guide.](nginx-multisite.md)
+For those looking for a similar setup for Nginx, [examine this guide](nginx-multisite.md).

 ## Install Apache
-You'll likely need other packages for your website, such as PHP, database, or other packages.
+You will likely need other packages for your website, such as PHP, database, or other packages.
 Installing PHP along with `http` will get you the most recent version from the Rocky Linux repositories.

 Just remember that you may need modules, such as `php-bcmath` or `php-mysqlind`.
 Your web application specifications will dictate what you need.
 You can install these when needed.
 For now, you will install `http` and PHP, as those are almost a forgone conclusion: